 Place Them in the Right Containers

-Now, you might wonder why they’re assigned specific colors.
-It’s not random...there’s actually a good reason for this.
+If you’re wondering why they’re assigned specific colors, it’s not random—there’s actually a good reason behind this.

 It’s to prevent fuel mix-ups.

-If you placed all your fuels in the same indistinguishable containers, there’s a huge chance you might use the wrong one, even if you labeled them.
+If you placed all your emergency fuel in the same indistinguishable containers, there’s a huge chance you might use the wrong one, even if you labeled them.
 Color-coding the containers will stop you from adding gasoline to a kerosene heater (and prevent a major disaster from taking place).